Membership Terms & Conditions

 I/we understand fees are non-refundable and non-transferable.

 If, for any reason, a payment has not been honored by the financial institution, a service fee will be charged to the member on any returned transaction.
-I/we take responsibility for my/our payment including the service fee applied by the YMCA for each return incurred.
+I realize I am still responsible for my payments including the service fee applied by the YMCA for each return incurred.

 This is in addition to any service fee my/our financial institution may charge.
 The YMCA will resubmit a returned payment automatically and will notify me/us of any issues.